-A DIY pencil case, full of all the right pens, is a perfect gift.
-A personalized pencil case is fun to make and will make your little ones smile.
-There are three simple styles set out in this tutorial.
+A DIY pencil case full of all the right pens is a perfect gift.
+A personalized DIY pencil pouch is fun to make and will make your little ones smile.
+There are three simple pencil case sewing pattern styles set out in this tutorial.

 - Lined DIY Pencil Case